CNC Mill Machinists: Learning Precision Milling

 CNC Mill Machinist Job Description

 A CNC mill machinist works with milling machines specifically, as well as other tools like drill presses and revolving lathe tools, to help manufacture components.
-They are trained to read and interpret blueprints, which they use to program equipment.

-The job of a CNC mill machinist requires a high level of precision and accuracy, as they have to be able to operate different machines and use them to produce products that fit certain specifications.
+The job of a CNC mill machinist requires a high level of precision and accuracy, as they have to operate different machines and use them to manufacture products that fit certain specifications.
+For most CNC mill machinist jobs, duties can include:

 • Setting tool registers, compensation and conditional switches